 University Relations is the sole point of contact for press releases.
-In an effort to promote a consistent image, all press releases should be submitted to the Office of University Relations or your college's media representative for review before being released to the news media and other public agencies.
-The Office of University Relations works in collaboration with media representatives from individual colleges on campus.
+In an effort to promote a consistent image, all press releases should be submitted to UR or your college's media representative for review before being released to the news media and other public agencies.
+The UR works in collaboration with media representatives from individual colleges on campus.